 Most preschoolers begin learning about patterns by first learning color patterns.
 They seem to be the easiest.
 Usually, they then move onto shape patterns, followed by patterns like the above, animals or trucks.

 No matter what the subject of the pattern is, most preschoolers first learn to recognize AB patterns, such as those pictured.
 This means that the pattern has two parts that repeat.

-Farm Animal Pattern Cards
+Farm Math activities for Preschoolers Using Pattern Cards

 - heavy card stock paper